 Fat Soluble vitamins + omegas are good for:

 - immune support

 - brain development

-- and even good behavior (give my kids ALL THE OIL)
+- and even good behavior

 - Vitamin K helps to form a wide, healthy palette which decreases likelihood of crowded teeth

 If fish oil is out of the question, you may consider a good quality multivitamin.
 I like alternating nutrient sources, so we have both on hand and switch between the two.
 On average, we probably do 2 nights of a multivitamin (some weeks are better than others) and add in the Cod Liver Oil support during cold/flu season.

 Not all vitamins (especially kids vitamins) are created equal.
 There is a wide range of quality and the form that any specific vitamin or mineral is in makes a huge difference in how it can actually be absorbed and used within the body.